-BigCommerce is an all-in-one, store building platform known for providing retailers with the whole package for online stores from themes and marketing tools to countless eCommerce apps.
+BigCommerce is an all-in-one, store-building platform known for providing retailers with the whole package for online stores from themes and marketing tools to countless eCommerce apps.
 All the solutions Ecommerce businesses need.
 All but one: accessibility.

-Accessibility is essential for online stores because it expands its market reach, helps them generate more revenue, and boosts their reputation.
+Accessibility is essential for online stores because it expands their market reach, helps them generate more revenue, and boosts their reputation.
 As of 2018, when the DOJ affirmed that business websites must comply with the ADA, accessibility also helps them avoid web accessibility lawsuits and hefty settlement sums.

 However, BigCommerce currently does not support or maintain accessibility compliance for its users.
 In fact, in their accessibility statement, BigCommerce states “Merely using an eCommerce platform (like BigCommerce) for your website is not sufficient to ensure ADA compliance… ultimately, ensuring that a site is ADA compliant is the responsibility of the merchant.”

 They do claim that their default storefront and checkout experience are compliant with the WCAG 2.1 AA, the most widely adopted standards for accessible websites, but they refer to one element: WCAG 3.1 ‘make text content readable and understandable’.
 Ultimately, they fail to communicate that without the rest of the surrounding elements, the website is inaccessible and noncompliant.
 The content may be readable but is it compliant with screen readers for blind people?
 Is the storefront navigable by keyboard for people with motor disabilities?
 The answer is no.